johanhelsing/bevy_pkv/README.md

 Use it for storing things like settings, save games etc.

-Currently, it does not depend on bevy, so it may be used in other games/apps as well.
+Currently, the Bevy dependency is optional, so it may be used in other games/apps as well.

-## Usage
+## Usage with Bevy

 Add a store resource to your app